WeTrustPlatform/ethrpc-jwt-proxy/README.md

 ## Launch

 ```
-cd ethrpc-jwt-proxy
 openresty -c $HOME/ethrpc-jwt-proxy/nginx.conf -g 'daemon off;'
 ```

 ## Test

-Generate a token on https://jwt.io/ using RS256 and your private key, then attach geth like this:
+Generate a token on https://jwt.io/ using `RS256` and your private key, then attach geth like this:

 ```
 geth attach http://localhost:8088/<your jwt here>